lucas-ca/pymor-apps/stokes/README.markdown

 Incompressible Stationary Stokes demo applications
 ==================================================

-This project contains Python scripts which solve the incompressible stationary stokes equation.
+This project contains Python scripts which solve the incompressible stationary stokes equation with pyMOR.